 (b) Segregation of Trust Property.
 A lawyer shall hold trust property separate from the lawyer’s own property.

-(1) Trust funds shall be held in a trust account, except that advances for costs and expenses may be held in a business account.
+(1) Trust funds shall be held in a trust account.

 (2) No funds belonging to the lawyer shall be deposited or retained in a trust account except that: